ChennarapuJyothika/codelab/README.md

-# 🛍️ Ecommerce Sales & Profit Prediction Dashboard
+# 🛍️ AI-Powered Sales Forecasting and Dashboard Analytics For E-Commerce

 A web-based analytics application built with **Flask**, **Plotly**, and **Power BI** that allows users to: